VaggelisDiatsigkos/ResponsiveGridView/README.md

 * Set your own screen breakpoints (MaxMobileWidth, MaxTabletWidth, MaxDesktopWidth).
 * Set desired ItemWidth and ItemHeight, along with ItemStyle="Relative", and auto-adjust the item template based on the screen size.
 * Force the item template with a default style (ItemStyle="Square|Portrait|Landscape").
+* Event that detects when scrollbar reaches the end.

 ##Examples:
 ```xaml